Many startups fail as a result of one thing - running out of cash. Overcome this challenge…

 If you’re new to networking, you may come across the common advice that it’s possible to integrate anybody into your network: old school or university classmates, distant family members, the families of your friends, any professionals you know, and so on.

 While this can be a helpful way to boost your network with low-hanging fruit, it’s important to remember that opportunities do exist for more focused networking.
-For example, many professional associations, such as Engineers Australia and Chartered Accountants Australia, run networking events for their members.
+For example, many meetups are built around running networking events for their members.
 There are also many organisations that encourage networking amongst people with similar interests or backgrounds.
-The Women’s Network Australia, for instance, aims to support connections between female entrepreneurs and small business owners.
+The Government Grants & Fundraising meetup for instance, aims to connect founders in pursuit of additional working capital.

 2) Three tips for effective networking